Staff & Board

-Mr. Irwin is co-founder, Managing Partner, and lead investment officer at The Brookside Group, a private equity and investment firm.
+Mr. Irwin is co-founder and Managing Partner at The Brookside Group, a private equity and investment firm.
 He co-founded Brookside Mezzanine and helped start two private equity firms: Clearview Capital and Brookside Equity Partners.
-Mr. Irwin is also the CEO of Orchard Ultrasound Innovation LLC in Sunnyvale CA. Mr. Irwin and his partners started one of the leading semiconductor plastic encapsulant firms in 1980 and led one of the early privatizations in Eastern Europe and manages the firm's portfolio companies and other private and real estate investments.
-He serves as President of the Achelis and Bodman Foundations, the President of the Fresh Air Fund, and a trustee of the Wildlife Conservation Society and the Whiting Foundation.
+Mr. Irwin is also the CEO of Orchard Ultrasound Innovation LLC in Sunnyvale CA. Mr. Irwin and his partners started one of the leading semiconductor plastic encapsulant firms in 1980 and led one of the early privatizations in Eastern Europe in 1991.
+He serves as President of the Achelis and Bodman Foundation, the Vice Chair of the Fresh Air Fund, and a trustee of the Wildlife Conservation Society and the Whiting Foundation.
 Mr Irwin is Chairman of the Watson Foundation Board.

 David E. McKinney

 Mr. McKinney is president of the Watson Foundation Board.
 He has served as president of the IBM World Trade Americas/Far East Corporation and chairman of the board of the IBM World Trade Europe/Middle East/Africa Corporation.
 Following a 36-year career with IBM he assumed the presidency of the Metropolitan Museum of Art in 1999 serving six years.
 Mr. McKinney has served as a trustee of Brown University and a director of the New York Philharmonic.
 He is a longstanding trustee of Brown University's Watson Institute for International Studies and the Paul and Daisy Soros Fellowship.